JamesKindon/jkindon.github.io/blog/_posts/2024-02-27-citrix-mcs-catalog-provscheme-mechanics-citrix-api-nutanix.md

 I spend a fair bit of time with Citrix MCS, it’s a wonderful provisioning solution that the industry has enjoyed for a long time.

-Many environments have multiple MCS Catalogs.
+Many environments have multiple MCS *Catalogs*.
 Each *Catalog*, when deployed using MCS, is tied to an image via the *Provisioning Scheme* construct.
 This is captured as the `ProvisioningScheme.MasterImage.Name` attribute when consuming the API.
 That image may be used across multiple different *Catalogs*.

 For example, in the Nutanix world, our hosting is currently linked to a Nutanix Cluster via Prism Element, so when we have multiple *Clusters*, we have multiple *Catalogs*, those multiple *Catalogs* may all share the same image which is replicated around the hosting layer to the multiple different Clusters.